abrn/nrelay-unity/readme.md

 + [Build](#build)
 + [Acknowledgements](#acknowledgements)

+## Unity Changes

+The following changes have been made to nrelay to port it over to Unity:

++ The auto-updater has been completely removed as there is now no way to download the current Unity client and parse the assets
++ Because of the above, the `--no-update`, `--force-update` and `--update-from` arguments have been removed
++ The incoming and outgoing RC4 cipher keys have changed in the [realmlib library](https://github.com/abrn/realmlib-exalt)
++ All HTTP requests made to the appspot now use the same headers as the Unity client, mainly the `User-Agent` and the `X-Unity-Version` to avoid clients being banned
++ DECA's CompressedInt type has been added to the [realmlib library](https://github.com/abrn/realmlib-exalt) and some packet structures have been updated accordingly
++ Added the `QUEUE_INFO` packet due to servers now possibly having a player queue - the client will now wait a reasonable time before trying to reconnect
++ Various other packets have been added and updated

 ## Docs

 The documentation in this repository consists mostly of guides and tutorials about how to use nrelay and its components, and how to create plugins.
 All of the docs can be found [in the docs folder.](/docs/readme.md)